niranjanagopinath/E-voting-system/docs/README.md

 # E-Voting System

-A privacy-preserving electronic voting platform that uses homomorphic encryption to tally votes without decrypting individual ballots, threshold cryptography so no single party can access results alone, and an immutable hash-chained ledger for auditability.
+A privacy-preserving electronic voting platform that uses homomorphic encryption to tally votes without decrypting individual ballots, threshold cryptography so no single party can access results alone, and an immutable hash-chained ledger for auditability

 ---